 port calls here, and they are widely welcomed by the Saipan chamber of

 commerce & business community, oftentimes even with welcoming

 ceremonies, due to the positive impact on the local economy.

 I hope you enjoy my

-(Not a slideshow person?
-View the entire Saipan travel photo set here.)
+Saipan travel pictures!
+You can view the entire Saipan travel photo set

 Saipan Travel Videos

 Video 1: Talking Buffalo at the Country House Restaurant in

 Video 2: Ocean View Terrace Dinner Show at the Saipan Fiesta